maplibre/maplibre-gl-js/documents_and_diagrams/README.md

 ## Running the Documentation Server Locally

-Then ensure that you have an up-to-date build:
+To start a documentation server locally, first, ensure that you have an up-to-date build:

 ```bash
 npm run build-prod